Charlie Plummer

 Charlie Plummer in the movie 'The Clovehitch Killer'

 Shy and timid, Charlie's character faces a moral dilemma: either betray his father or let him continue his murderous path unpunished.
-Both critics and audiences noted that Charlie's convincing performance was so compelling that it left them trembling in fear, unable to move.
+Both critics and audiences noted that Charlie's convincing performance was so compelling it left them trembling with fear, unable to move.

 Career Peak